tseaver/compoze/docs/narr.rst

 .. code-block:: sh

-   $ bin/compoze fetch --path=/tmp/foo --fetch-site-packages
+   $ bin/compoze fetch --fetch-site-packages

+See :ref:`compoze_fetch_options` for the full command-line reference.

 Building a Package Index